barais/esphomesolarthermalpanel/README.md

 Feel free to open an issue or submit a pull request.

 ## TODOList

 - [ ] Manage 50hz frequency for UVR31, UVR42, UVR64
+- [ ] Integrate other custom components for existing protocols